-- Section 3.3.1, "Managing Files on Non-System Volumes," on page 16 - Section 3.3.2, "Managing Files on Removable Storage," on page 16
+- Section 3.4.1, "Managing Files on Fixed Disks," on page 19 - Section 3.4.2, "Managing Files on Removable Storage," on page 19

-3.3.1 Managing Files on Non-System Volumes
+3.4.1 Managing Files on Fixed Disks

-Fixed disks are defined as all non-system volume drives installed on the computer, as well as any partitions of a hard-disk drive.
-Each fixed disk on the endpoint has a "Safe Harbor" folder (by default the folder is called Encrypted Files) and exists on each non-system volume or drive off the root directory.
+Fixed disks are defined as all hard-disk drives installed on the computer, as well as any partitions of a hard-disk drive.
+Each fixed disk on the endpoint has an Encrypted Files folder placed at the root directory.
 All files placed in this folder are encrypted, using the current encryption key.
 Only authorized users on the computer can decrypt these files.

-When saving a file, select the Safe Harbor folder from the available folders on the desired drive.
+When saving a file, select the Encrypted Files folder from the available folders on the desired drive.

-3.3.2 Managing Files on Removable Storage
+3.4.2 Managing Files on Removable Storage